aspose-cells/Aspose.Cells-Doc-md/english/nodejsjava/developer-guide/performance/optimizing-memory-usage-while-working-with-big-files-having-large-datasets/_index.md

 ## **Caution**

 The default option, [**MemorySetting.NORMAL**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#NORMAL) is applied for all versions.
-For some situations, such as building a workbook with a large data set for cells, the [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE) option may optimize the memory use and decrease the memory cost for the application.
-However, this option may degrade performance in some special cases such as follow.
+For some situations, such as building a workbook with a large data set for cells, the [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE) option may optimize memory use and decrease the memory cost for the application.
+However, this option may degrade performance in some special cases such as follows.

 1. **Accessing Cells Randomly and Repeatedly**: The most efficient sequence for accessing the cells collection is cell by cell in one row, and then row by row.
-Especially, if you access rows/cells by the Enumerator acquired from [**Cells**](https://reference.aspose.com/cells/java/com.aspose.cells/Cells), [**RowCollection**](https://reference.aspose.com/cells/java/com.aspose.cells/RowCollection) and [**Row**](https://reference.aspose.com/cells/java/com.aspose.cells/Row), the performance would be maximized with [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE).
+Especially, if you access rows/cells by the enumerator acquired from [**Cells**](https://reference.aspose.com/cells/java/com.aspose.cells/Cells), [**RowCollection**](https://reference.aspose.com/cells/java/com.aspose.cells/RowCollection) and [**Row**](https://reference.aspose.com/cells/java/com.aspose.cells/Row), performance is maximized with [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE).
-1. **Inserting & Deleting Cells & Rows**: Please note that if there are lots of insert/delete operations for Cells/Rows, the performance degradation will be notable for [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE) mode as compared to the [**MemorySetting.NORMAL**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#NORMAL) mode.
+2. **Inserting & Deleting Cells & Rows**: Please note that if there are many insert/delete operations for cells/rows, the performance degradation will be notable for [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE) mode as compared to the [**MemorySetting.NORMAL**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#NORMAL) mode.
-1. **Operating on Different Cell Types**: If most of the cells contain string values or formulas, the memory cost will be the same as [**MemorySetting.NORMAL**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#NORMAL) mode but if there are lots of empty cells, or cell values are numeric, bool and so on, the [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE) option will give better performance.
+3. **Operating on Different Cell Types**: If most of the cells contain string values or formulas, the memory cost will be the same as [**MemorySetting.NORMAL**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#NORMAL) mode, but if there are many empty cells, or cell values are numeric, boolean, and so on, the [**MemorySetting.MEMORY_PREFERENCE**](https://reference.aspose.com/cells/java/com.aspose.cells/memorysetting#MEMORY_PREFERENCE) option will give better performance.